“I am Joseph! Is my father still alive?”

 - 45:23 Joseph sent supplies to his father as well: 10 male donkeys loaded with some of the best products Egypt had to offer, and 10 female donkeys loaded with grain, bread and other supplies for the trip.

 - 45:24 So Joseph sent his brothers off.
-As they headed out, he yelled over to them, “Hey, be good!
-I know this is a lot to take in.
-But don’t be arguing with each other along the way!”
+As they headed out, he yelled over to them, “Hey, don’t be arguing with each other on your way home!”

 - 45:25 Joseph’s brothers left Egypt and went up to their father in Canaan.